P-p-H-d/mlib/README.md

 The type oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR).
-If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used if there is one available.
+If there is no given oplist, the default oplist for standard C type is used or a globally registered oplist is used if there is one available.
 The created methods use the operators to init, set and clear the contained object.

 For this structure, the back is always the first element,